0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 Well that's the case.
 The user joanna is able to execute the nano binary with root privileges in `/opt/priv` which means that we can create a file in there.

-Let's have a look at **gtfobins** if we can find some useful information to execute a root shell.
+Let's have a look at **GTFObins** if we can find some useful information to execute a root shell.

 > https://gtfobins.github.io/gtfobins/nano/